durhenkd/rusty_solitaire/README.md

 ```

+## run the game

-Just download the repo and:
+Just clone the repo and:
 ```
 cargo run
 ```